SilveiraGuilherme/flash-cards-app/README.md

 <!-- WEBSITE DESCRIPTION -->

 Flash Cards App is a web application that allows users to add, edit and remove flash cards containing information of their preference.
-It can be very usefull for studying purposes.
+It can be very useful for studying purposes.

 ### Built With